defencedigital/moduk-service-manual/src/content/write-a-blog-post-for-defence-digital.md

 If you have a lot to share, consider a series of blog posts.
 Instead of telling people what your team is doing next, publish a short blog post when you’ve done it.

-### Be careful what you write

-Anyone can read your blog post online.
-Make sure it does not include anything that could risk the safety or reputation of anyone in Defence.

-It helps to read your draft as if you are someone outside Defence.

-Check Defence guidance on [publishing content online](/content/publishing-content-online/).

 ### Break up text with headers